 - Front-end Application Design

 - Policy Analysis and Planning

-When we say our courses are flexible, it goes beyond the 100 percent online delivery format.
+When we say our courses are flexible—complete courses when and where it fits in your schedule—it goes beyond the 100 percent online delivery format.
 It extends to the way we constantly assess our courses to make sure they meet the needs of the always-evolving data science field.
 It extends to YOUR interests and professional development goals.

 Additionally, you will find that the 32-credit, non-thesis program provides you with 14 credits of core courses with 18 credits to focus your learning experience.
 The knowledge you gain in these courses can easily expand in to a number of discipline-specific applications in the health, environmental, social, and behavioral sciences.

 For a full list of the courses covered in the master’s in data science, see the course catalog.

 Your Advisor is Here to Help

 If you have any questions about the application process, contact:

 We know that you’re busy, which is why we want to make the application process as accommodating as possible for you, starting with not requiring the GRE.

 If you are ready to apply now, you can send unofficial transcripts of your undergraduate degree-granting institute to begin your application.
 Do know that your official transcripts will be required shortly after to be fully admitted into the Ball State University Graduate School.